konstellation-io/website/content/en/docs/KRE/user/40_krt/_index.md

 - Source code of all components.
 - Assets needed by each component.

-## Diagram of an architecture defined by a KRT
+## Architecture diagram defined by a KRT

 Here is an example of an architecture defined by a KRT file, this example is taken from our training repo: